-The industrial gas industry has used aluminium components extensively in oxygen service for almost 50 years.
+The industrial gas industry has used aluminum components extensively in oxygen service for almost 50 years.
 This has included piping, heat exchangers, vaporizers, pressure vessels, distillation trays, and packing.
-Overall, the safety record of aluminium in oxygen services has been very good.
+Overall, the safety record of aluminum in oxygen services has been very good.
 BAHXs have been used in cryogenic air separation service since 1950.

-The information assembled for this guide provides the background to conclude that the use of BAHXs for the production of pressurized oxygen can be safely practiced.
-In particular, this process reduces the possibility of hydrocarbon accumulation in the reboiler/condenser.
+The information assembled for this publication provides the background to conclude that the use of BAHXs for the production of pressurized oxygen can be safely practiced.
+In particular, this process reduces the possibility of hydrocarbon accumulation in the main reboiler/condenser when there is a high liquid withdrawal rate from the reboiler sump.